 - Log into your account security settings in Yahoo or AOL and click on Manage app passwords.

-- Select your app from the list and click Generate.
-(Choosing the app is to make it easier to delete (revoke) a specific password if you need to later.
+- Type a name for your app then click Generate.
+(The name is to make it easier to delete (revoke) a specific password if you need to later.
 You can use the app password in any application.)

 - Copy the password and paste it into Outlook’s password dialog.
 If you type it in, don’t include the spaces, they just make the password easier to read.